PaddlePaddle/Paddle/doc/fluid/design/data_pipeline/data_pipeline.md

 ### Data Reading API

-An intuitive solution is to provide the following set of Fluid operators
+An intuitive solution is to provide the following set of Fluid operators:

 ```python
 rio = fluid.open_recordio("/dev/stdin")